Jim McElwain: University of Alabama

 On February 1, 2008, McElwain accepted an offer from Nick Saban to be the offensive coordinator at the University of Alabama.
-In his first season as the offensive coordinator, the Crimson Tide finished the regular season 12–0, before falling to the University of Florida in the 2008 SEC Championship Game and the University of Utah in the 2009 Sugar Bowl.
+In his first season as offensive coordinator, the Crimson Tide finished the regular season 12–0, before falling to the Florida Gators in the 2008 SEC Championship Game, and the Utah Utes in the 2009 Sugar Bowl.

 In 2009, McElwain's offense helped lead the Crimson Tide to a 12–0 regular season record.
 The team went on to defeat the top-ranked team in the country, the Florida Gators, in the 2009 SEC Championship Game.
 There his offense dominated the Gators' number one defense in the country and compiled 490 yards of offense, more than twice the yards the Gators defense had averaged giving up all year.
 McElwain's offense outrushed the Gators' offense 251 yards to 88 yards, 63 of those yards coming from the 2007 Heisman winner Tim Tebow.
 His offense put up 32 points and held on to the ball for 39 minutes and 37 seconds, almost twice the Gators total of 20 minutes and 23 seconds.
 Alabama went on to beat the Texas Longhorns in the 2010 BCS National Championship Game.
 In 2011, the Crimson Tide finished the season with a 12–1 record, and beat the LSU Tigers 21–0 in the 2012 BCS National Championship Game.

 Colorado State

 On December 12, 2011, sources revealed that McElwain had accepted the head coaching position with Colorado State.
-A press conference was held at the Colorado State University Rams indoor practice facility on December 13, 2011 to officially announce the hiring.
+A press conference was held at the Colorado State University Rams indoor practice facility on December 13, 2011, to officially announce the hiring.

 McElwain's tenure, dubbed by the school's athletic department as "A Bold New Era", began on a high note.
 McElwain's Rams rallied from an 11-point deficit to defeat arch-rival Colorado 22–17 at Sports Authority Field in Denver on September 1.
 McElwain became the first CSU coach to win his debut since Jerry Wampfler in 1970 and the first ever to win his debut against Colorado.
 The momentum did not last long though as CSU suffered a 22–7 setback in their home opener one week later to defending FCS National Champion North Dakota State, the start of a six-game losing skid.
 The program showed improvement towards the end of the season, winning three of their final five games to finish 4–8 in McElwain's first season.

 McElwain's second season with CSU was much more successful.
-CSU began the season losing their first two games, both of which they had led in the 4th quarter.
-However, CSU finished the season winning 8 of its next 12 games.
-McElwain finished his second season with a record of 8–6 after CSU's miraculous comeback win in the New Mexico Bowl.
+CSU began the season losing their first two games against Colorado and Tulsa, both of which they had led in the fourth quarter.
+However, CSU finished the season winning eight of its next 12 games.
+McElwain finished his second season with a record of 8–6 after CSU's miraculous comeback win in the New Mexico Bowl against Washington State.